Skip to content

 Yes.
 ZoneWire Free sends New Meeting Alerts for Seattle at no cost, with the agenda for each meeting.
 ZoneWire Pro adds full transcripts, zoning and development analysis, and keyword alerts for $129 per market per month.

-Know how comp plan amendment requests get decided in Seattle, WA
+Know how comprehensive plan requests get decided in Seattle, WA

 7-day free trial, cancel anytime.